 - (b) Loss of Right to Jury Trial.
-The court may find that a party has lost the right to a jury trial and convert the trial to a court trial if: - (1) a party entitled to demand a trial by jury fails to make a timely jury demand after being advised pursuant to C.R.J.P.
-4.15; - (2) a party who demanded a trial by jury consents in writing or on the record to withdraw the jury demand before the adjudicatory trial; - (3) a party who demanded a trial by jury fails to appear as directed by the court at the pretrial readiness conference, without good cause, when ordered by the court and advised that the party's failure to appear at the pretrial readiness conference will result in loss of the right to trial by jury; or - (4) a party who demanded a trial by jury fails to appear as directed by the court at the adjudicatory trial, without good cause. - (c) Jurors.
+The court may find that a respondent parent has lost the right to a jury trial and convert the trial to a court trial if: - (1) a respondent parent entitled to demand a trial by jury fails to make a timely jury demand, either personally or through counsel, after being advised pursuant to C.R.J.P.
+4.15; - (2) a respondent parent who demanded a trial by jury consents in writing or on the record to withdraw the jury demand before the adjudicatory trial; - (3) a respondent parent who demanded a trial by jury fails to appear as directed by the court at the pretrial readiness conference, without good cause, when ordered by the court and advised that the respondent parent's failure to appear at the pretrial readiness conference will result in loss of the right to trial by jury; or - (4) a respondent parent who demanded a trial by jury fails to appear as directed by the court at the adjudicatory trial, without good cause. - (c) Jurors.
 Rule 47 of the Colorado Rules of Civil Procedure applies to adjudicatory jury trials except with respect to peremptory challenges. - (d) Peremptory Challenges.
 The following three groups each have three peremptory challenges: the petitioner; all respondents; and all the children and youth (through their guardian ad litem or counsel for youth).
 No more than nine peremptory challenges are authorized. - (e) Number of Jurors and Unanimity of Verdict.
 The jury consists of 6 persons, unless the parties agree to a smaller number, not less than three.
 Any verdict in an adjudicatory trial must be unanimous unless all parties agree before the verdict is returned that a verdict or a finding of a stated majority of the jurors will be taken as the verdict or finding of the jury.